Grand Central Terminal: Track distribution

 Track 63 held MNCW #002, a baggage car, for about 20 to 30 years.
 The railcar's location near Roosevelt's Track 61 led former tour guide Dan Brucker and others to claim, erroneously, that this was the president's personal train car used for transporting his limousine.
 The baggage car was moved to the Danbury Railway Museum in 2019.

-The lower Metro-North level has 27 tracks numbered 100 to 126, east to west.
+The lower Metro-North level had 27 tracks numbered 100 to 126, east to west.
 Two were originally intended for mail trains and two were for baggage handling.
-Today, only Tracks 102–112 and 114–115 are used for passenger service.
+Today, only Tracks 102–114 are used for passenger service,. and track 115 is used for garbage trains.
 The lower-level balloon loop, whose curve was much sharper than that of the upper-level loop and could only handle electric multiple units used on commuter lines was removed at an unknown date.
 Tracks 116–125 were demolished to make room for the Long Island Rail Road (LIRR) concourse constructed underneath the Metro-North station as part of the East Side Access project.

 The upper and lower levels have different track layouts and, as such, are supported by different sets of columns.
 The upper level is supported by ultra-strong columns, some of which can carry over 7 e6ftlbf.

 The LIRR terminal constructed as part of East Side Access has four platforms and eight tracks numbered 201–204 and 301–304 in two 100 ft double-decked caverns below the Metro-North station.
 It has four tracks and two platforms in each of the two caverns, with each cavern containing two tracks and an island platform on each level.
 A mezzanine is located on a center level between the LIRR's two track levels.